IAMSSROBINSON/ls-js101/02_small_programs/10_catching_errors/notes.md

 // JSON:
 let json = `{"name" : "Stephen", "age" : 19}`;

+// OBJECT:
-let object = {"name" : "Stephen", "age" : 19};
+let object = {name : "Stephen", age : 19};
 ```

 <br>

 ## Try/Catch/Finally block

-Instead of avoiding some errors we can let the error be thrown and catch it at that point in time with a try/catch/finally block (similar to if/else if/ else block).
+Instead of avoiding some errors we can let the error be thrown and catch it at that point in time with a try/catch/finally block (similar to if/else if/ else block in syntax layout).

 <br>